- What is dehydration?

 Stages Of Dehydration

-The stages of dehydration can be divided into three: mild, moderate and severe.
+There are three stages of dehydration: mild, moderate and severe.

 What Causes Dehydration In Children?

 One or more of the following reasons lead to dehydration: